akshay1992/MSynth/README.md

 * Wavetable based oscillators: Sine, Triangle, Saw, Reverse-Saw, Square
 * Amplitude and Frequency modulation.
 * Custom synth definitions to connect oscillators in any manner.
-* Per-sample processing at 16kHz.
+* Audio Rate ISR for per-sample processing at 16kHz.
-* 8-bit audio.
+* 8-bit dynamic range.
 * Uses the `TimerOne` library (included in the source).

+######Caveats:
+* Uses Timer1.
+You can no longer use the `Servo Library` or any other library that makes use of Timer1.
+*
 ######Features (future)
-* Control Rate / Audio Rate ISR system.
+* Control Rate ISR system.
 * Envelopes: Linear, exponential.
 * Control Rate Amplitude and frequency modulation.
 * Filters, effects, etc.

-######Caveats:
-* Uses Timer1.
-You can no longer use the `Servo Library` or any other library that makes use of Timer1.

 ------
 This project was conceived as a part of the *240B: Audio Synthesis and Processing* course at the Media, Arts and Technology Program, UC Santa Barbara.

 Contact: akshay19.92@gmail.com